StevenHeinrich/ember-leaflet-draw/README.md

 # Ember-leaflet-draw

-Provides feature drawing functionality for [Ember-Leaflet](http://ember-leaflet.com), an Ember Addon for [Leaflet](http://leafletjs.com) interactive maps.
+Provides feature drawing functionality for [Ember-Leaflet], an Ember Addon for [Leaflet] interactive maps.

-This plugin is based on the JS library [Leaflet Draw](https://github.com/Leaflet/Leaflet.draw) and basically wraps it into ember component.
+This plugin is based on the JS library [Leaflet Draw] and basically wraps it into ember component.
 It can also be used solely to handle all the dependencies and build process (if you want to control Leaflet Draw library on your own).

 ## Installation